recommenders-team/recommenders/CONTRIBUTING.md

 We strive to maintain high quality code to make the utilities in the repository easy to understand, use, and extend.
 We also work hard to maintain a friendly and constructive environment.
 We've found that having clear expectations on the development process and consistent style helps to ensure everyone can contribute and collaborate effectively.

-Please review the [coding guidelines](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.
+Please review the [coding guidelines](https://github.com/recommenders-team/recommenders/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.

-Apart from the official [Code of Conduct](CODE_OF_CONDUCT.md) developed by Microsoft, in the Recommenders team we adopt the following behaviors, to ensure a great working environment:
+Apart from the official [Code of Conduct](CODE_OF_CONDUCT.md), in Recommenders team we adopt the following behaviors, to ensure a great working environment:

 #### Do not point fingers
 Let’s be constructive.